invertase/react-native-firebase/pages/contributing/marketing-content.md

 Have you written an article/blog post about React Native Firebase?
 We're always looking for external content to help promote the library and we'd love to have this featured on this website.
-We are supportive of both self hosted content (such a a Wordpress website) or 3rd party hosted (such as Medium).
+We are supportive of both self hosted content (such as a Wordpress website) or 3rd party hosted (such as Medium).

 ### Self hosted content